opil/documentation/docs/develop/SP/opil_api_sp.md

 To read the topic in your own package you need to subscribe to it, include the header of the message, and write a message callback.
 The example is taken from maplistener/src/main.cpp.

-* subscribe to a topics /map/graph
+* subscribe to a topic /map/graph
 ```
  	graph_sub = nh_.subscribe("map/graph",1,&VisualizationPublisherGML::graphCallback, this);